jungparc/Container-Container-Service/zh/user-guide.md

 | Number of occurrences | Number of times event occurred |

 > [Note]
-> Events are only kept for maximum 1 hour, so information from 1 hour earlier cannot be checked.
+> Events are only kept for maximum 30 days, so information older than 30 days cannot be checked.
 > Detailed reasons for the current and last state of the container can also be found in the events.

 #### Log